Here comes industrial production ...

-The latest data on industrial production and capacity utilization are set for release from the Federal Reserve at 9:15 a.m.
-ET.
+At 9:15 a.m.
+ET, we’ll get the latest data on US industrial production and capacity utilization from the Federal Reserve.

-Economists estimate that industrial production fell 0.2% month-on-month, while capacity utilization dropped to 76.8% from 77%.
+Economists estimate that industrial production fell 0.2% month-on-month in November, while capacity utilization was 77.4%, according to Bloomberg.

-The data offer a window into the state of manufacturing, mining, and electric and gas utilities.
+The monthly data from the Fed shed light on manufacturing, mining, and electric and gas utilities, which make up a big part of the overall national output.

-Here’s Morgan Stanley’s preview to clients: “We estimate IP fell for a fourth straight month, with manufacturing declining 0.2%, drilling and mining dropping 1.3%, and utilities rebounding 1.1%.
-Industry figures pointed to a 4% pullback in motor vehicle assemblies, while a 0.1% dip in factory hours worked in the employment report was consistent with flat manufacturing ex autos output.
+In a client preview, Credit Suisse economists wrote that their forecast for a decline was driven by “unseasonably warm weather, which should depress utility output.”

-The rig count fell 6% to a new low, indicating another sharp drop in drilling, and oil extraction should, with a delay, start to see more weakness as inventories of previously dug wells are depleted.”
+“Manufacturing growth should be slightly positive, but with manufacturing employment continuing to disappoint and business surveys rolling over, we don’t expect a large pickup in the US goods sector in the months ahead,” they wrote.

 Business Insider Emails & Alerts